Zearin/iWorkFileFormat/Docs/index.md

-#iWork '13 File Format
+#iWork ‘13 File Format

 ## <a name="overview"/>Overview
-The iWork '13 format is a [bundle](https://developer.apple.com/library/mac/documentation/corefoundation/conceptual/cfbundles/DocumentPackages/DocumentPackages.html)-based format built on top of several open source projects.
+The iWork ‘13 format is a [bundle](https://developer.apple.com/library/mac/documentation/corefoundation/conceptual/cfbundles/DocumentPackages/DocumentPackages.html)-based format built on top of several open source projects.
 This document describes the physical layout of files contained in these bundles and the algorithms involved, but does not attempt to describe the nature of the represented object graph.

 ## <a name="bundle"/>Bundle

 The organization of an iWork document bundle is fairly straightforward.

-Media such as images and videos are stored in the `Data` subdirectory, serialized objects are stored in [Index.zip](#index-zip), some light metadata is stored in the `Metadata` subdirectory, and a few preview images are stored in the top level of the bundle.
+Media such as images and videos are stored in the `Data/` subdirectory, serialized objects are stored in [`Index.zip`](#index-zip), some light metadata is stored in the `Metadata/` subdirectory, and a few preview images are stored in the top level of the bundle.

 	Photo Essay.key/
 		Data/